It’s called Dr. Future and it’s getting some serious love from listeners and music writers alike.

-because you can construct a narrative in your mind as you listen.
+where you can construct a narrative in your mind as you listen.
 The words don’t get in the way.
 The characters—Dr. Future, Bob Stein, The Cowboy, The Woman at the Sink—populate the songs, but the lyrics don’t tell you exactly what they are doing or how they’re related.
 The listener constructs that herself through the pacing and emotional content of the music.
-I can’t wait for people to hear it!

 Dr. Future leans heavily on Lee’s long-time trio of Byron Isaacs and Bill Dobrow and was recorded and mixed in Brooklyn and the Catskills by Scott Hollingsworth, who has worked with everyone from Philip Glass to Heavy D to Plastic Ono Band.